archiecobbs/server-setup/web/README.txt

         Addtional config in /usr/share/example-web/apache/*.port443.include

+You must supply the SSL key, certificate, and intermediate certificate:

+    src/ssl/web.key - SSL private key
+    src/ssl/web.crt - SSL certificate
+    src/ssl/int.crt - SSL intermediate certificate (empty file if none)

+You can create a new key, CSR (certificate signing request), and optionally self-signed certificate using the included new-key-and-csr.sh script.

+Run `new-key-and-csr.sh --help' for details.

 To configure users and one-time passwords for /private access:

     o As root, add a user to the users.txt database and copy the user's OTP key